Electronic Devices and Circuits

 Course overview

 The course aims to provide students with an in-depth understanding of semiconductor materials and properties, electronic components and their applications.
-Students learn to analyse, design, and troubleshoot circuits using devices like diodes, Bipolar Junction Transistors (BJTs), Field-Effect Transistors (FETs), and operational amplifiers through theoretical study and practical exercises.
+Students learn to analyse, design, and troubleshoot electronic circuits using devices like diodes, Bipolar Junction Transistors (BJTs), Field-Effect Transistors (FETs), and operational amplifiers through theoretical study and practical exercises.
 Students will also gain knowledge and skills on common stages of amplifiers.
 The emphasis is on real-world applications, preparing students for further studies or careers in electronics and related fields.

 Course learning outcomes